triSYCL/triSYCL/doc/architecture.rst

 the C++ SYCL code as for CPU only, but just keep the kernel part of the code and produce a simple portable intermediate representation (SPIR) of the kernels.
-For now, since SPIR-V is not yet widely used, triSYCL uses SPIR-df *de-facto*, a non-conforming SPIR 2.0 encoded in something newer than LLVM 3.4 IR.
+For now, since SPIR-V is not yet widely used, triSYCL uses SPIR-df (*de facto*), a non-conforming SPIR 2.0 encoded in something newer than LLVM 3.4 IR.

 Then this SPIR-df output is optionally compiled by some vendor